 This is an open-source job scheduler that uses Redis, the extremely popular in-memory data store, to process jobs in a “first in/first out” sequence.
 Sidekiq’s advantages include its high speed and built-in dashboard to view all job queues.

-Resque is another popular Redis-backed tool for creating background jobs, placing these jobs in multiple queues, and processing them later.
+Resque is another popular Redis-backed tool for creating background jobs among Ruby on Rails development companies, placing these jobs in multiple queues, and processing them later.
 These background jobs can be any Ruby class or module that responds to “perform.”

 An interactive shell is a tool that allows Ruby programs and statements to be run interactively from a command line.
-A Ruby on Rails developer can use it for debugging programs and troubleshooting gems.
+A Ruby development company can use it for debugging programs and troubleshooting gems.

 Pry is a runtime developer console and an alternative to IRB.
 It tries to bring what’s known as REPL-driven programming (Read, Eval, Print, Loop) to Ruby.
-The advantages it might offer a Ruby development company include its flexibility—it allows significant user customization—as well as several other features like syntax highlighting, source code browsing, a live help system, and command shell integration.
+The advantages it might offer Ruby on Rails development companies include its flexibility — it allows significant user customization — as well as several other features like syntax highlighting, source code browsing, a live help system, and command shell integration.

 An Integrated Development Environment is a software application for computer programming consisting of three main parts: the source code editor (to write the program code), the build automation tool (to compile the code), and the debugger (to test the code for errors).